 - Know-fu you tofu!
 Make sure you’re using silken.
 If you use some other type like extra-firm the cake will probably be terrible.

 - I used Nasoya silken tofu, so that’s the brand I recommend you go with, if it’s available.
 Some other brands offer silken tofu in soft and firm varieties.
 If you have the option, go with soft!

 - If you’re not into rosemary, leave it out.
 For that matter, leave out the lemon if you don’t like that either.

 - And feel free to experiment with other savory herbs in place of rosemary.
 Thyme would probably be delicious.

 Rosemary Lemon Vegan Pound Cake

-- 1 1/4 cups whole wheat pastry flour could sub all purpose
+- 1 3/4 cups all-purpose flour (whole wheat pastry flour works too)

 - 1/4 cup lemon juice

-- Transfer mixture to prepared loaf pan.
-Bake 50-55 minutes, until toothpick inserted into center comes out clean.
+Bake for 50-55 minutes, until a toothpick inserted into center comes out clean.

-- Transfer to cooling rack and allow to cool completely before removing from pan.
+Transfer the cake to a cooling rack and allow it to cool completely before removing it from the pan.